Associate of Science Degree in Cybersecurity

 Online Cybersecurity Program Overview

 Cybersecurity is a growing industry.
-According to the U.S. Bureau of Labor Statistics, employment of information security analysts is projected to grow at a rate of 32 percent from 2018 to 2028, much faster than average for all occupations1.
+According to the U.S. Bureau of Labor Statistics, employment of information security analysts is projected to grow 32 percent from 2022 to 2032, much faster than average for all occupations1.

 The online cybersecurity program includes 60 credit hours of coursework and takes about two years to complete.
 At least 15 credits must be completed at Trident to earn this degree.
 Other eligible credits may be transferred from approved programs.*